jorzel/hashnode/cl2a7raes02ugw4nv74vt2n4u.md

 ## Concurrent write problem

 ## Introduction
 Concurrency control is one of the most challenging aspects of software development.
 Sometimes, we have a tendency to wishful thinking and naive beliefs that our advanced toolkit like a web framework, a database or an ORM solve all our issues seamlessly underhood.
-However, when we tackle non-trivial problem (like concurrent write), we have to demonstrate some understanding how these tools genuinely work (and maybe why they are configured in the specific way).
+However, when we tackle the non-trivial problems (like concurrent write), we have to demonstrate some understanding how these tools genuinely work (and maybe why they are configured in a specific way).

 ## Concurrent write problem
 Suppose we have a PostgresSQL database with a table `example` that has an important integer column (`important_counter`) and two separated transactions query `important_counter` value from row with `id = 1` at some point and want to increase the value at approximately the same time.